SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Devops_Professionals/Benefits_DevOps_Professional_Program.md

 uid: Benefits_DevOps_Professionals_Program
 ---

-# Benefits attached to the DataMiner DevOps Professional program
+# Benefits attached to the DataMiner DevOps Professional Program

 ## Benefits

 By creating value for the DataMiner community, you earn DevOps Reputation Points.
-Not only do these points determine your [DevOps Professional level](#accumulating-dojo-reputation-points), they also allow you to enjoy the plentiful benefits attached to the DevOps Professional program.
+Not only do these points determine your [DevOps Professional level](#accumulating-dojo-reputation-points), they also allow you to enjoy the plentiful benefits attached to the DevOps Professional Program.

 > [!NOTE]
 > We are continuously working on further evolving this key program, so new benefits or ways of collecting Dojo Reputation Points can be expected.